-The entities that are required to be included in the combined financial statements of Acter Co., Ltd. as of and for the year ended December 31, 2015, under the Criteria Governing the Presentation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with the International Financial Reporting Standards No. 10 endorsed by the Financial Supervisory Commissions R.O.C.
+The entities that are required to be included in the combined financial statements of Acter Co., Ltd. as of and for the year ended December 31, 2016, under the Criteria Governing the Presentation of Affiliation Reports, Consolidated Business Reports, and Consolidated Financial Statements of Affiliated Enterprises are the same as those included in the consolidated financial statements prepared in conformity with the International Financial Reporting Standards No. 10 by the Financial Supervisory Commissions, "Consolidated and Spearate Financial Statements."
 In addition, the information required to be disclosed in the combined financial statements is included in the consolidated financial statements.
 Consequently, Acter Co., Ltd. and Subsidiaries do not prepare a separate set of combined financial statements.